 Diabetes Self-Management Training

-Diabetes self-management training (DSMT) is provided to recipients diagnosed with diabetes.
+Diabetes self-management training (DSMT) is provided to beneficiaries diagnosed with diabetes.
 These services are comprised of one hour of individual instruction and nine hours of group instruction on diabetes self-management.
-Recipients shall receive up to ten hours of services during the first 12-month period beginning with the initial training date.
-After the first 12-month period has ended, recipients shall only be eligible for two hours of individual instruction on diabetes self-management per calendar year.
+Beneficiaries shall receive up to ten hours of services during the first 12-month period beginning with the initial training date.
+After the first 12-month period has ended, beneficiaries shall only be eligible for two hours of individual instruction on diabetes self-management per calendar year.

 Fluoride Varnish Applications

-Coverage shall be provided for fluoride varnish applications performed in the FQHC to recipients under 21 years of age based on medical necessity.
+Coverage shall be provided for fluoride varnish applications performed in the FQHC to beneficiaries under 21 years of age based on medical necessity.
 Fluoride varnish applications will be reimbursed when performed in the FQHC by:

 The appropriate dental providers;